DataDog/uwsgi-dogstatsd/README.md

 enable-metrics = true
 plugin = dogstatsd
 stats-push = dogstatsd:127.0.0.1:8125,myapp
+dogstatsd-tags = service_name:frontend_service,environment:staging

 # Application to load
 wsgi-file = app.py
 ...
 ```

+The `dogstatsd-tags` argument is an optional list of tags to add to every metric.

 This will begin producing metrics with the prefix defined in the configuration, `myapp` here: